 Theories about the disappearance of artist and poet, Everett Ruess

-Alternative land navigation techniques, without the use of instruments or anything but a map and some common sense skills
+How to navigate on land without the use of instruments or anything but a map and some common sense skills.

 From fine arts and festivals to the outdoors and great places to eat, these are just some of the activities and destinations I recommend when you're hanging around in Flagstaff.